A Brief Summary of David Ricardo’s Iron Law of Wages

 Share

-One of the most famous and revered economists of his time, David Ricardo’s Iron Law of Wages, remains one of his most well-known arguments.
-Buzzle gives you a precis of his argument on this put up.
+One of the most famous and revered economists of his time, David Ricardo’s Iron Law of Wages remains one of his best-known arguments.
+Buzzle gives you a precis of his argument in this post.

 TAGGED UNDER: Economics